How to build a successful online course?

 Once you know what you are teaching and who you are teaching it to, you need to answer the next big question.
 Why would someone choose your course?
 Your value proposition is the reason learners buy from you instead of moving on to the next option.
 It is what makes your course worth their time, trust, and money.
 A clear value proposition helps your course stand out in a crowded market.
 When learners understand exactly what they will gain, you are not just convincing them to buy, but are helping them make the right decision.

-4. Website built for online course
+4. Website built for an online course

 The place where you are selling your online course is your classroom, your salesperson, and your brand showcase all at once.
 To pick a platform that supports your goals without getting in your way.
+Look for strong online course platform features that support your goals without slowing you down.
+We have listed some features:

 • Easy content upload and management of videos, worksheets, and quizzes.